-Just a few days ago as my friend and I were out grabbing food at the local BBQ spot, did I get asked about fats.
-As my friend and I ate dinner, he turned and said to me with a mouth full of pulled pork, “Saturated fats are the fats that are bad right?”.
+Just a few days ago my friend and I were out grabbing food at the local BBQ spot near me.
+As we chowed down on ribs and pulled pork he asked me, “Saturated fats are the fats that are bad right?”.

 What is the difference between saturated fats and unsaturated fats?
 The “saturation” of a fat refers to how many bonds the carbons make with hydrogen.
 Carbon that is fully “saturated” means it is bonded to the maximum number of hydrogen atoms (H3C-CH3 vs H2C=CH2.)
 Unsaturated fats have double bonds or triple bonds between carbon molecules which takes up a place(s) for hydrogen to bond to it.
 It is considered unsaturated because the maximum amount of hydrogen is not bonded to carbon.
 The double/triple bond causes the molecule to become more “kinked” and “bendy” (check out the picture) which is one of the reasons unsaturated fats tend to be liquids at room temperature.
 Saturated fats, i.e. butter, coconut oil, tend to be solid at room temperature.

 The prefix “poly” means multiple, hence polyunsaturated fats have multiple double or triple bonds in the molecule.
 “Mono” means one, and therefore, monounsaturated fats have only one double or triple bond in the molecule.
 The omega 3 and omega 6 essential fatty acids are apart of the polyunsaturated family of fats.
 Monounsaturated fat sources can be found in olive oil, nuts such as almonds, cashews, pecans and macadamias, nut butters, and olives.